MintMCP

 • Credential sprawl: Managing API keys and tokens across dozens of MCP servers

-• Compliance requirements: Meeting SOC 2 controls and organization-specific HIPAA and GDPR obligations for AI data access
+• Compliance requirements: Meeting SOC 2 controls, HIPAA standards, and GDPR obligations for AI data access

 • Deployment overhead: Running and maintaining STDIO-based servers requires infrastructure expertise